bio-ai/labs/README.md

 # Welcome to the bio ai labs

-This is the public template to fork and share for your own bio ai network.
+This is the public template to fork for your own bio ai network.
 Keep your private stuff filtered through .gitignore.

 Enjoy evolutionary coding!